i18next/i18next-gitbook/how-to/faq.md

 For professional translations we advice you to work with [human translators](https://www.locize.com/docs/guides/working-with-translators?utm_source=i18next_com\&utm_medium=gitbook\&utm_campaign=how_to_faq).
 Or at least proofread the results coming from machine translations.

+### **How to check the translation files for missing or broken translations?**

+Use the free [i18n health check](https://translate.i18next.com/health-check): drop in your JSON locale files and it instantly reports missing translations, duplicate source values and interpolation placeholder mismatches.
+Everything runs in your browser, nothing is uploaded.

 ### **How do i know which plural suffix i have to use?**

 _On the_ [_plural page_](../translation-function/plurals.md) _there is a tool to get them._